 About one year later I was in the Rancho Grande in the restaurant and an English man told me that he had come to Luna Lodge to check it out because he was going to buy almost the whole other side of the valley and put condos with pools and air conditioning.
 I almost fell over backwards.
 The gentleman had been a guest at Luna Lodge for over four days.
 He left and I started working on a plan.
 The White Hawk Project had begun its mission: To protect and preserve the Carate River Valley and as much of the Peninsula de Osa as I could.

 Bamboo School in Carate

-Environmental education is especially important in areas where there is an intensity of biological diversity, and where these areas are under threat from various anthropogenic influences.
-In Carate, a remote area of the peninsula there was previously no access to environmental education or a functional school to provide even the most basic of education, with poor sanitation, the school cut off in rainy season and only one teacher for all age ranges..
+Environmental education is especially important in areas where there is an intensity of biological diversity and where these areas are under threat from various anthropogenic influences.
+In Carate, a remote area of the peninsula, there was previously no access to environmental education or a functional school to provide even the most basic of education.
+There was poor sanitation, only one teacher for all age ranges, and the school was cut off in the rainy season.

 Earthing with the students of Carate

 Construction of the first sustainable bamboo school in Carate

 President Luis Guillermo Solís and First Lady Mercedes Peña celebrating the opening of the sustainable bamboo school

 In addition to building the school, the White Hawk Foundation has a goal of creating an environmental education program.
 This new program would include these elements: